-- 10.1 Employees engaged under this Agreement as full time or part-time Employees may have their employment terminated: - (a) Immediately by written notice if the Employee for any act of dishonesty or any act reasonably termed as misconduct, including but not limited to the Employee's wilful refusal or neglect to perform their agreed services or where the Employee is unable to properly render the services due to serious ill health, injury, use of alcohol, drugs or any other cause; or - (b) by written notice in accordance with the NES if the Production is unable to proceed for reasons beyond the control of the Employer including but not limited to sickness/injury/death of key members of the Production; or - (c) on the provision of one week's written notice or one week's payment in lieu of notice or such higher amount of notice as set out in the NES. - 10.2 Employees engaged under this Agreement as Casual Employees may have their employment terminated immediately on notice, with or without cause. - 10.3 Termination of employment in all other circumstances may be effected by either party by the provision of notice in accordance with the NES.
+- 10.1 Employees engaged under this Agreement as full time or part-time Employees may have their employment terminated: - (a) Immediately by written notice if the Employee for any act of dishonesty or any act reasonably termed as Serious Misconduct; or - (b) by written notice in accordance with the NES if the Production is unable to proceed for reasons beyond the control of the Employer including but not limited to sickness/injury/death of key members of the Production; or - (c) on the provision of one week's written notice or one week's payment in lieu of notice or such higher amount of notice as set out in the NES. - 10.2 Employees engaged under this Agreement as Casual Employees may have their employment terminated immediately on notice, with or without cause. - 10.3 Termination of employment in all other circumstances may be effected by either party by the provision of notice in accordance with the NES.